terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-market.md

 ### MsgSwapSend

-A `MsgSwapSend` first performs a swap of `OfferCoin` into `AskDenom` and then sends the resulting coins to `ToAddress`.
+A `MsgSwapSend` first swaps `OfferCoin` for `AskDenom` and then sends the acquired coins to `ToAddress`.
 Swap fees are charged to the sender.

 ```go
 type MsgSwapSend struct {